 SNS notification delivery

-Click Next to choose the type of events you would like to send to Observe.
+Click Next to choose the type of events you want to send to Observe.

 Click Next to review your configuration, then Create Trail to save.

 For more about configuring CloudTrail, see Creating a trail in the AWS CloudTrail documentation.
-If you would like to use SNS, please see the CloudTrail documentation for more information.
+If you want to use SNS, please see the CloudTrail documentation for more information.

-If needed, install the Observe Lambda forwarder following the instructions in its documentation.
-If you are already using the Lambda forwarder for another source, you do not need to install it again.
+If needed, install the Observe Lambda forwarder following the instructions in the documentation.
+If you currently use the Lambda forwarder for another source, you do not need to install it again.

 In the AWS Lambda Console: